 Under the Childcare Act (2006), we have a duty to ensure that there is sufficient childcare to meet the needs of parents of children aged 0-14 years (up to 18 yrs old for children with a disability) so that they can work, take up education or training.

-We will carry out a detailed assessment of the supply and demand for childcare in March every year and publish this in an annual report – Childcare Sufficiency Assessment.
-The most recent assessment took place in 2016 and can be viewed using the link below:
+We carry out a detailed assessment of the supply and demand for childcare every year and publish this in an annual report – Childcare Sufficiency Assessment.
+The most recent assessment for 2017 can be viewed using the link below:

-East Riding CSA Annual Report 2016 (pdf 3mb opens in new window)
+East Riding CSA Annual Report 2017 (pdf 1mb opens in new window)